doctrineum/doctrineum-scalar/README.md

 <?php
 class Foo
 {
-    /** @Column(type="\Doctrineum\Enum") */
+    /** @Column(type="\Doctrineum\Scalar\Enum") */
     protected $field;
 }
 ```

-*note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see EnumType::getTypeName()*
+*note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see \Doctrineum\Scalar\EnumType::getTypeName()*

 #### <span id="understand_the_basics">Understand the basics</span>
 There are two roles - the factory and the value.
  - EnumType is the factory (as part of the Doctrine\DBAL\Types\Type family), building an Enum following rules.
- - Enum is the value holder, de facto singleton, represented by a class (and class, as you know, can do a lot of things).
+ - Enum is the value holder, de facto singleton, represented by a class (and class, as you know, can do a lot of things, which is reason why enum is more sexy then whole scalar value).